-Once below the status of that of the men, women in New Zealand possess a rich history, including a significant political involvement.
-This was established in 1893, being famed as the first women in the world to be able to vote in a self-governing country.
-Propelling the female voice further, the share of women voters in the proceeding election was higher than the share of male voters.
-Henceforward, women have continued to contribute to New Zealand society, notably during the first and second world wars.
-Throughout these periods of global strife, women assumed the roles of breadwinner during the absence of men.
-Women in New Zealand continued to maintain a political presence – with the election of their first female prime minister in 1997.
+The history of women in New Zealand involves significant political involvement.
+This was highlighted in 1893, with New Zealand being famed as the first self-governing country in the world to give women the right to vote.
+Propelling the female voice further, the share of female voters in the ensuing election was higher than the share of male voters.
+Women in New Zealand continued to maintain a political presence, with the election of their first female prime minister in 1997.
 Subsequently, there have been a further two female prime ministers elected in New Zealand.
 To this day, New Zealand has one of the highest shares of women in parliament in the Asia Pacific.